 What Makes Hot Flushes Worse?

-There are 3 key areas to watch out for when dealing with flushes.
-Bioidentical hormones help rebalance you for symptom relief but knowing what can set them off can make a real difference.
+Bioidentical hormones help rebalance and bring symptom relief but knowing what can set them off can make a real difference.

-Hot flushes can be daunting at any time of year, but when you are either living in a hot climate, or experiencing an unusually hot summer, then the environment and your body can seem to be conspiring to turn you into a heated puddle!
+Hot flushes can be daunting at any time of year, but when you are either living in a hot climate, or feeling particularly stressed, then your body can seem to be conspiring to turn you into a heated puddle!

 What causes hot flushes?